Link Prediction using Embedded Knowledge Graphs: Introduction

-The main contributions of our paper are as follows: \begin{itemize} \item We propose Implicit ReasoNets (\generalmodelname/), that learn to traverse knowledge graph in vector space and infer missing triplets jointly using a global memory guided by a controller. \item We evaluate \generalmodelname/ and demonstrate that our proposed model achieves the state-of-the-art results on the WN18, FB15k, and FB15k-237 benchmarks without using auxiliary information. \item Our analysis provides ways to understand the inference procedure by Implicit ReasoNets.
+The main contributions of our paper are as follows: \begin{itemize} \item We propose the Embedded Knowledge Graph Network (\modelname/), which is (to the best of our knowledge) the first model that considers multi-hop relations without relying on human-designed sampling procedures or explicit paths through triples. \item The proposed \modelname/ can store the important information from the training knowledge graph in a relatively compact representation (e.g. 64 embedded knowledge graph vectors for 483K training triples in FB15k). \item Instead of sampling branching paths in the symbolic space of the original knowledge graph, \generalmodelname/ perform short sequences of interactive lookup operations in the vector space of an embedded knowledge graph. \item We evaluate \generalmodelname/ and demonstrate that they achieve new state-of-the-art results on the WN18, FB15k, and FB15k-237 benchmarks without using auxiliary information such as sampled paths or link features. \item Our analysis provides insight into the inference procedures employed by \generalmodelname/. \end{itemize}